PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 ```
 ### Behavior :
 - If authorized, returns an array of strings.
 The first item content is the string `accounts` (equal to `Permission.Accounts` enum).
-- If not authorized, the response is an empty array.
+- If the DAPP is not authorized for the current Wallet account, the response is an empty array.
+- If the Wallet is locked, the response is also an empty array.
 - This command is silent on Wallet side.
 No display on UI.
 ### Example :
 #### On DAPP side :